VGabrhel/git-scientific-communication/README.md

 ## **Roadmap**

-[x] Add the content for the first part of the workshop
+[x] Add the content for the first part of the workshop [x] Add the sources for the second part of the workshop [] Containerize

-- See the [open issues](https://github.com/kpsych-fss-mu/git-scientific-communication/issues) for a full list of proposed features (and known issues).
+- See the [open issues](https://github.com/VGabrhel/git-scientific-communication/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>